 Picture where you want to be in six months from now, start small, build it up big, for you are limitless, imagine that future, then create it, by putting in the work to take those steps to get to where you want to be.

 Everything we have, see, or touch was once in someone’s imagination.
 They persevered through mistakes to make it a reality, what you do doesn’t have to be perfect to start, start somewhere, I am not saying become an inventor ( unless you want to be.) yet those first phones began in someone’s imagination, mistakes where made, yet look at the phone you use now.
 Technology still isn’t perfect.
-As a nation, we learn and grow.
+As a nation, we learn develop and grow.

 Create your beliefs and values for yourself, be kind to others, even if that means walking away from those who are unkind to you.
 So you keep walking in the direction you want to with the people you want to, taking a sidetrack now and again is fine, just get back on the right track and go again.